paidingattentionproductionsllc/AZL-Truth/README.md

 **Run: `python main.py`**

 They can pretend we didn't answer.
-The output says we did.# AZL Conduit — Conservation of Reality
+The output says we did.

 **Single Law.
 All Domains.
 No Ceiling.**